-Class is three weeks, five hours a week, plus a one-hour weekend virtual meeting each week.
+Class is three weeks, five hours a week, plus a one-hour virtual meeting each week.
 During the week, review lesson plans, ebooks, articles, and videos that address the weekly topics.
 Complete activities (blog posts, comments, and a weekly project).
 Discuss topics with fellow students via a class Discussion Board.
 Benefit from their expertise, experiences, and ideas.

-Weekends, discuss issues, concerns, and projects in a virtual group via Google Hangouts or Twitter Chats.
+Weekends, discuss issues, concerns, and projects in a virtual group.
 Questions you'll discuss include "What is your favorite digital tool" and "How does technology achieve writing standards without the tears".